-The reason I want to talk about the typical down payment on a house is because the most common number you hear when talking about down payments is 20%.
+The reason I want to talk about the typical down payment on a house is that the most common number you hear when talking about down payments is 20%.
 Financial experts really encourage people to put 20% down on a home.
 And, pretty much any article you read about buying a home will talk about coming up with your 20% for a down payment as one of the first steps to buying a house.

 Why Do Experts Recommend a 20% Down Payment?